May201/CIMilestone1/README.md

  ## Acknowledgements

- Inspiration for the site UX was recieved from browinsg other sites such as [Lonely Planet](https://www.lonelyplanet.com/) , etc..
+ Inspiration for the site UX was recieved from browinsg other sites such as [Lonely Planet](https://www.lonelyplanet.com/)